Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Example Output

 The example output showcases market behavior from January 2023 to February 2024, demonstrating precise market entries and capitalizing on buy and sell opportunities.
-By leveraging these indicators, it achieved an impressive cumulative return of ~102%.
+By leveraging these indicators, it achieved a cumulative return of ~102%.

 ![Example Output](Figures/BTC-USD_2024-02-27_2.png)